 Young teachers often talk to me about their dance ability as if that is all that is required to succeed in building something that lasts.
 In reality it takes a lot more and the sooner you appreciate that the better off you will be.
 Elements such as marketing (being honest, ethical and don’t over promise and under deliver), finance management (balancing costs, working with budgets) and community building (getting people to work together and bond with each other) are all just as important.

 At TNT we always marketed honestly and find it a shame that not enough people do.
-You would never see superlatives and/or these promises of excellence or world beating artists.
+You would never see superlatives and/or these promises of excellence or world-beating artists.
 This is a part of your brand and while over promising and under delivering will benefit you in the short term it will rarely add to your long term sustainability.

-From a financial perspective we knew better than throwing money at TNT and expecting great things.
-We knew from the start that kicking off a dance school in a massively over saturated market would not be an easy job but we would put our roots down and grow gradually.
+From a financial perspective, we knew better than throwing money at TNT and expecting great things.
+We knew from the start that kicking off a dance school in a massively over-saturated market would not be an easy job but we would put our roots down and grow gradually.
 Financial responsibility will keep you going in the long term; I have seen too many people hire overly priced venues, splash out on flyers and marketing only to lose loads of capital and then giving up.

 Building a community is something that is very subjective but I will share my personal views.
-All communities need a purpose, common cause and a reason for being.
+All communities need a purpose, a common cause and a reason for being.
 Something that people can gravitate towards.
 Having a deep understanding of yourself will help define this.

 At TNT we wanted to share our love of music and dance.
 We wanted people to be free and become the best version of themselves.
-An important part of our strategy was to remove hierarchy, any sense of teacher worship; we planned our environments to be as ego or clique free as possible.
+An important part of our strategy was to remove hierarchy and any sense of teacher worship; we planned our environments to be as ego or clique free as possible.
 This put everyone on the same level which, I feel, allowed our students to be themselves and fully indulge in their own dance journey.
 This is how we built our community.